Pennsylvania’s Education for Children and Youth Experiencing Homelessness Program Is Accepting Nominations for the 2016 Regional Homeless Advocates

 The state plan, that describes the important work of ensuring full implementation of the McKinney-Vento Act to support the education of our students experiencing homelessness, has been updated.

 Education for Homeless Youth Basic Education Circular (BEC)

-Click here to view the Pennsylvania Department of Education (PDE) Pennsylvania Education for Children and Youth Experiencing Homelessness Program BEC 42 U.S.C.A.
-11431 et seq., issued February 3, 2010, reviewed September 1, 2011.
-For more information about PDE's Pennsylvania Education for Children and Youth Experiencing Homelessness Program, please contact Sheldon Winnick, State Coordinator at (717) 783-6466.
+The Pennsylvania Department of Education (PDE) Pennsylvania Education for Children and Youth Experiencing Homelessness Program BEC 42 U.S.C.A.
+11431 et seq., was issued February 3, 2010 and reviewed September 1, 2011.
+For more information about PDE's Pennsylvania Education for Children and Youth Experiencing Homelessness Program, please contact Storm Camara, State Coordinator at (717) 772-2206.

 Resource to Ensure Appropriate Services for Students Experiencing Homelessness

-The Pennsylvania Department of Public Welfare maintains a list of education liaisons that are available to help coordinate services and ensure an appropriate education for homeless students.
-Click here for the attached list (PDF format) for the person(s) identified in your county.
+The Pennsylvania Department of Public Welfare maintains a list of education liaisons that are available in your county to help coordinate services and ensure an appropriate education for homeless students.